onlyhavecans/web-exploration5/content/rad_rabbit_raid/_index.md

 ### Major Issues

-* The Queen is up to no good
+* The Queen sent out the party to find The King
-* The King has given the team a new mission
+* The King is Dead

 ### Impending Issue

-* Fox attack at the main exit
-* Thundar sees Oregano chumming with the other warren
-* The King is Dead
+* It's time to tell the Queen

 ### Faces & Places